Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 settings then other people will use their own daily download limit.
 Otherwise they will use your account's transfer limit.

+### Metadata storage cost

+Files and directories stored in the filesystem also use space in the database.
+To account for this we added an extra rule when counting space usage.
+All files under 1000 bytes will be rounded up to 1000 bytes.
+All directories in the filesystem will also use 1000 bytes of storage space.
+There are a couple of reasons why this rule was put into place:

+* Storing metadata like file names and permissions costs space in the database.
+  Database storage is much more expensive than bulk data storage.
+* If directories were free to store, you could theoretically store unlimited amounts of data in directory names and not pay for it.
+* Accounts with lots of small files and directories slow down database maintenance processes.
+* Directories on other filesystems like ext4 also use storage space.
+Typically that's 4 KiB, so 1000 bytes is still low in comparison.

+To put the pricing into perspective: Storing 1000 bytes on pixeldrain costs €0,000000004.
+For €1 a month you can store 250 million directories.

 ## Free download limit

 The pixeldrain filesystem uses the same download limit as the regular files on